 Vehicle and Vehicular Equipment Maintenance specialists perform vehicle maintenance activities on military and commercial design general and special purpose, base maintenance, aircraft and equipment towing vehicles, and vehicular equipment.
 Activities include inspection, diagnostics, repair, and rebuild of components and assemblies.
 Related DoD Occupational Subgroup: 161000.

-Determines the overall mechanical condition of vehicles and equipment, correction of deficiencies required, and effects repair.
+- Determines the overall mechanical condition of vehicles and equipment, correction of deficiencies required, and effects repair.
 Systematically analyzes malfunctions by visual and auditory examination or through the use of test equipment.
-Repairs adjust, overhauls, or replaces major assemblies or sub-assemblies such as power and drive trains, electrical, air conditioning, fuel, emission, brake, steering assemblies, tracks, hydraulic system components and special purpose vehicle and equipment attachments.
+Repairs, adjusts, overhauls, or replaces major assemblies or sub-assemblies such as power and drive trains, electrical, air conditioning, fuel, emission, brake, steering assemblies, tracks, hydraulic system components and special purpose vehicle and equipment attachments.

 Performs preventive and special maintenance.
 Uses technical publications in maintaining vehicles to prescribed manufactures maintenance schedules.
 Ensures special inspections and maintenance on vehicles are performed correctly such as; corrosion control, winterization, storage and shipment.
 Properly annotates all maintenance performed on prescribed forms for data collection.

 Adheres to all established safety policies and standards to include identification, use, and proper procedures for handling or disposal of hazardous wastes.

 - Plans and schedules vehicle, equipment, and allied trades maintenance activities.
 Plans and controls work methods, production schedules, operating procedures, and performance standards.
 Monitors established maintenance priorities; tire and battery shop operations and determines mission requirements.
 Ensures vehicles, equipment, tools, parts, and manpower are available to support mission requirements.